558 N. Market Boulevard,

 2 people favorited this theater

-The Chehalis Theatre was originally constructed in the late-1920’s as a car dealership and was not a movie theatre until its conversion in 1938 to the Pix Theatre.
+Originally constructed in the late-1920’s as a car dealership, it was not a movie theatre until its conversion on December 7, 1938 to the Pix Theatre, screening Bob Hope in “Thanks for the Memory”.

 Just login to your account and subscribe to this theater